Got some Capital One Venture Miles and plans to hop across the pond? This is your last chance to get even more out of them.

 Fortunately, Virgin Atlantic has a reasonable $50 fee to cancel award tickets and get your miles back if plans change.

 Capital One is sweetening the deal with one of its best transfer partners with a 30% transfer bonus to Virgin Red.

 While it'll take an extra step or two to put that to use for booking flights via Virgin Atlantic, there are some incredible ways to put this bonus to use.
-Just remember: You need to transfer those points today, as this bonus ends Oct.
-31.
+Just remember to act fast as this bonus ends tomorrow, Friday, March 31.

 Lead photo courtesy of Delta

 Just did a transfer from C1 to VIrgin Red today 3/6/23.
 The transfer took a few hours (not instantaneous) as it was showing as “pending” on C1 site.
 Bonus miles didn’t post either.
 Back to C1 to resolve that. 🙁

 I did a test transfer and the points I transferred and the bonus went through (Capital 1 sends them separately).
 I did a second transfer with bigger amount but the points I transferred didn’t go through but bonus did. (this transfer says pending still on Capital One website).
 Anyone have this problem?
 I was under impression Virgin Red transfers were instant.